Feynman-Kac representation for Hamilton-Jacobi-Bellman IPDE: Nonlinear IPDE and Feynman--Kac formula

-\ni {\it 2.} We do not address here comparison principles (and so uniqueness results) for the general parabolic nonlinear IPDE \reff{IPDE}-\reff{termIPDE}.
-In the case where the generator function $f(x,a)$ does not depend on $(y,z,u)$ (see Remark \ref{remcontrole} below), comparison principle is proved in \cite{pha98}, and the result can be extended by same arguments when $f(x,a,y,z)$ depends also on $y,z$ under the Lipschitz condition {\bf (HBC1)}(ii).
-When $f$ also depends on $u$, comparison principle is proved by \cite{barbucpar97} in the semilinear IPDE case, i.e. when $A$ is reduced to a singleton, under condition {\bf (HBC2')}.
-We also mention recent results on comparison principles for IPDE in \cite{barimb08} and references therein. \ep } \end{Remark}
+2. We do not address here comparison principles (and so uniqueness results) for the general parabolic nonlinear IPDE (\ref{IPDE})--(\ref{termIPDE}).
+In the case where the generator function $f(x,a)$ does not depend on $(y,z,u)$ (see Remark~\ref{remcontrole} below), comparison principle is proved in \cite{pha98}, and the result can be extended by same arguments when $f(x,a,y,z)$ depends also on $y,z$ under the Lipschitz condition {(HBC1)}(ii).
+When $f$ also depends on $u$, comparison principle is proved by \cite{barbucpar97} in the semilinear IPDE case, that is, when $A$ is reduced to a singleton, under condition {(HBC2$'$)}.
+We also mention recent results on comparison principles for IPDE in \cite{barimb08} and references therein. \end{Remark}